Section A Section B Section C MTWF 8:30-9:20

 - There is MATLAB access at the ICL on campus in the Communications building room B022.
 You can also access this lab remotely. info

-- MATLAB and Simulink Student Suite can be purchased from the University Bookstore or online Mathworks.com for a student rate of $99.
+- MATLAB and Simulink Student Suite can be purchased from the University Bookstore or online Mathworks.com for a permanent student copy for $99.
+UW also offer a time-limited student copy for $30.

 - Some add-on products for image processing will be used in this course.